harysuryanto/dinografi/README.md

 ![Decryption](https://i.ibb.co/37K5wcs/dec.jpg)

 ## Known bug
-The app will be forced close if we tap the SAVE button.
+The SAVE button will make the app crash if we tap it.